ponylang/rfcs/text/0000-type-case-in-match.md

 Not implementing this syntax is an alternative.

+Implementing this merely as the `as Type` syntax without providing access to the original variable as the matched type.

 Creating a separate kind of expression that only matches on type is another alternative.
 This would be akin to Go's *type switch* statement, though I don't think that's as desirable as this.

 If this is not implemented, we will continue to use an ancillary variable to match by type.

 # Unresolved questions

+Does this access to the original variable as the matched type conflict with Pony's "no shadowing" philosophy?

 Does this conflict in any way with *case functions*?